Dilation and Curettage (D&C)

 None

-The patient was taken to the PACU in stable condition.
-The patient was discharged same day.
+The patient was taken to the PACU in stable condition and discharged the same day.
 Pathology results were to be communicated to the patient at follow-up.

 Epic SmartPhrase Version